Introduction

 Why are the Krmx reference implementations written in TypeScript?

-Almost everyone has access to a browser and since WebSockets are supported by all major web browsers nowadays, it made sense for the reference implementation of the client to be browser-based.
-The client reference implementation has been written in TypeScript as that is the recommended language for the web.
-For consistency and type reusability, the server has also been written in TypeScript.
+Almost everyone has access to a browser and since WebSockets are supported by all major web browsers nowadays, we wanted to target browser based apps.
+Therefor the reference implementation of the client needs to be browser-based.
+As a result the client reference implementation has been written in TypeScript as that is the recommended language for the web.

 In theory, nothing is stopping you from using the Krmx protocol in another language.
 If you decide to build your own Krmx compatible implementation of a server or a client, then feel free to add that as a reference implementation to this repository by opening a pull request (opens in a new tab).